Sanborn Fire Insurance Maps: Jekyl Island

 • June 1908: This map was published by which time the Club’s 1901 addition of the clubhouse annex and its eight apartments beyond the billiard room with additional rooms and attic servants quarters above them as well as further additions to the dining areas on the north side of the clubhouse.
 Also by this time, the Fairbanks was now listed as the Ferguson Cottage, McKay was now the Rockefeller Cottage and the Porter and Goodyear Cottages were now included.
 Once again, none of the cottages or even the Faith Chapel built in 1904 and located to the north of the club compound were included.
 An inset drawing of the dynamo / power house and coal shed that was added to provide electricity to the club is also shown.

 • The addition of the club-owned home provided for Captain Clark & his wife and head Club housekeeper Minnie Schuppan is shown,.
 However, only four of the twelve club member cottages are included on this image of the map, with Moss, Furness and Pulitzer missing to the south, and the Brown, Hollybourne, Chichota, Solterra as well as Faith Chapel and the Gould Casino are missing to the north.
-There is also no reference to the “Red Row” collection of housing for the club’s black employees.
+There is also no reference to the “Red Row” collection of housing for the club’s colored employees.

 Once again, there are two club dwellings (C2) south of the produce gardens in the lower-right of the drawing.
 The new club powerhouse / dynamo and coal storage shed are at the top of the drawing shown as an inset as they are actually located further east than the right-hand edge of the drawing.
 Unlike the 1893 drawing, a club stable is no longer shown.
 The Brown stables are partially shown in the very upper right of the drawing, next to the sheet number 39.